-Advertising in modern world is adopting new or nes such.
+Advertising in modern world is adopting new approaches such as:

-- 1. Online Advertising tak, prious forms such a. line direct/ries, search advertising, mobile advertising, email nat. r contextual ac.
-Larketing, etc. - 2.
-Newspaper dvertising refer to the source when up is newspapers by advertisements. - 3.
-Cinema a. multiplexes: in the release between wo halves of a show the cinematographic machinery is used to advertise all sorts of things. - 4.
-The isses have advertising placare, projected on them, and the inside walls of trams are also use for the purpose.
+- 1. Online Advertising takes various forms such as online directories, search advertising, mobile advertising, email marketing, contextual ads, re-marketing, etc. - 2.
+Newspaper advertising refers to the space taken up in newspapers by advertisements. - 3.
+Cinema and multiplexes: in the recess between two halves of a show the cinematographic machinery is used to advertise all sorts of things. - 4.
+The buses have advertising placards pasted on them, and the inside walls of trams are also used for the same purpose.

-NATURE OF A. ERTISING
+NATURE OF ADVERTISING